Nervous speaker? How to appear confident, poised and nerveless – guaranteed!

 Sorry if you were expecting a miracle “cure” for nerves – but this technique works just as well!
 The good thing is… “pretending” you are confident can get you through a seemingly difficult speaking engagement – and the more you pretend, the more you will learn how to do it for real!
 The audience will not know the difference if you pretend well enough!

 Secondly, know your material.
 I am not describing a technique to make you appear to be an expert in something when you’re not – that would be dishonest!
 As described further on – it is a method to help you cope with nerves and confidence.
-In particular – research, write, learn by heart and rehearse the first 30 seconds of what you are going to do so it is flawless and second nature! !
+In particular – your opening is crucial to set the tone and establish a rapport.
+You must research, write, learn by heart and rehearse the first 30 seconds of what you are going to say so it is flawless and second nature! !
 Once you are up and running and the audience has decided you know what you are doing, they will accept you and relax – and so will you!

 Thirdly, in your pre-event preparation, VISUALISE the talk.
 See it going well – as vividly as you can.
 Make it seem real!
 It has been said the brain finds it difficult to differentiate between a vividly imagined experience and the real thing.
 So visualise a successful talk – with everyone loving what you do, laughing in the right places and hanging on your every word!
 Vividly use your imagination to “see” yourself speaking confidently and with total control…. imagine the room, the audience, their reaction, the lighting, the smell, the temperature – everything!
 Employ as many visual and physical cues as you can.
 I do this almost from the instant I receive an enquiry for a speaking engagement – often months before!